Magnum-Opus-2-0/Rooty-Tooty-Gas-Computey/README.md

 Whenever you make changes, you must type `npm run build`, then `npm start`, and refresh the webpage.

+### Start Options
+The default start mode is to build and start a Node server (`"start": "node src/server.js"`).
+It is also possible to start the local server without Node (`"start": "react-scripts start"`).

 ## How to make changes

 If you include a new library or module, such as: